PaNOSC-ViNYL/ase/doc/tutorials/surface.rst

 Structure relaxation
 --------------------

-Let's use the :mod:`QuasiNewton <optimize.qn>` minimizer to optimize the structure of the N2 molecule adsorbed on the Cu surface.
+Let's use the :mod:`QuasiNewton <ase.optimize.qn>` minimizer to optimize the structure of the N2 molecule adsorbed on the Cu surface.
 First add the adsorbate to the Cu slab, for example in the on-top position::